 Exactly how effective are condoms?
 When it comes to preventing HIV, condoms are a staggering 10,000 times more effective than not using a condom.
 Not bad for a little piece of latex!

 While many water-based, silicone-based, and hybrid lubes are safe to use with condoms, certain kinds of lube like oil-based lube can break down the latex of a condom causing it to become porous, and therefore, less effective.
 To play it safe, always make sure that a particular lube is safe to use with condoms before trying it out.
-(Hint: All of Astroglide’s lubes are latex-safe.
+(Hint: Most of Astroglide’s lubes are latex-safe, check packaging for compatibility details.
 We can even send you a free sample and a coupon for $1.00 off of a full-size bottle.)

 When most people think of condoms, they think of latex.
 However, there are plenty of latex-free condoms out there.
 If you have a latex allergy or are looking for condoms for sensitive skin, you might want to consider a natural skin condom.